 7 killed in shootings in Half Moon Bay, suspect in custody

 Police responded to a call of a shooting with multiple victims at around 2:20 p.m. local time.
 When officers arrived at the Magic Mushroom Farm on San Mateo Road/Highway 92, they found four deceased victims with gunshot wounds.
-A fifth person who had also been shot was taken to the hospital with life-threatening injuries, police said at a Monday night news conference.
+A fifth person who had also been shot suffered life-threatening injuries and was taken to Stanford University Medical Center, where they were in critical condition as of Sunday night, San Mateo County Sheriff Christina Corpus said at a Monday night news conference.

-Police then found three more deceased victims at a second business located further south on Cabrillo Highway S./Highway 1.
+Police then found three more deceased victims at a second business, located about a mile further south on Cabrillo Highway S./Highway 1, Corpus said.

 The shooting comes after the weekend's deadly mass shooting in Monterey Park, in Southern California, that left at least 11 people dead.